Curiosity, creativity and imagination are key ingredients in a healthy learning process.

 And what can be more inspiring than artists, who apply curiosity, creativity and imagination in their daily practice, with passion, deep thinking and joy.
 They stand testimony to the idea that learning, exploration, seeking and discovery are joyous activities.
 We at Junoon believe that young people must regularly have access to artists and their arts practices, to seep in this spirit of the arts.
 Such exposure can be transformative and life-changing - and it is to this end that we are delighted to offer you our programme, Arts at Play with Schools.

-Through our Arts at Play with Schools programme, we offer two distinct learning engagements: the Arts at Play Week and the Arts Encounter.
+Through our Arts at Play with Schools programme, we offer three distinct learning engagements: Arts Week, Arts Encounters and Teachers' Workshops.
 We have collaborated with the best creative practitioners in the Arts to design these engagements, keeping inspiration, exposure and learning for young people in mind.

 A week-long, immersive experience, the Arts at Play Week combines exposure, learning and practice to open out the horizons of the mind for young people, while simultaneously building value for rigour, reflection, effort and determination.
 Students experience the power of teamwork and collaboration, and the joys of free creative expression.
 They learn how to transform working with what you have into magic and delight.
 They learn that it is in their power to create an interesting life for themselves.